 Hanna scrambled over from behind a tree.
 “Ich bin hier!”

 “I guess that must mean ‘Okay, let’s go then’.”
-Bowen grinned.
+Bowman grinned.
 “I’ve got climbing shoes and a harness for you.
 We’ve got a lot to do today.”

 Kirstie joined them and translated Diana’s rapid-fire chatter about her plans for their day.
 As they arrived at the base of what seemed like a perfectly vertical face a short walk from the Lumpy Ridge parking area, Diana handed Hanna a pair of shoes with smooth rubber soles.